isc-projects/stork/doc/demo.rst

-   (useful to observe non-zero statistics coming from BIND 9), and start and stop any service in any other container (useful to simulate, for example, a Kea crash).
+   (useful to observe non-zero statistics coming from BIND 9), and start and stop any service in any other container (useful to simulate, for example, a Kea crash). dns-proxy-server
+   Used only when the Stork Agent from container connects to a locally running server.
+The Kea/Bind containers use internal Docker hostnames that the host cannot resolve.
+We run the DNS proxy in the background that translates the Docker hostnames to valid IP addresses.

 .. note::